PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-07 05:17:31
+Last updated: 2024-04-07 05:18:07
-Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar
+Random Quote: Are you allowed to say that to people in my tax bracket? - Iron Man